With 63 FIS World Cup victories, Lindsey Vonn established a new women's record!

-Resilience in TurinAt Turin 2006, she fell during a training run and was forced to receive hospital treatment.
-Despite the pain, she dug deep and managed to finish eighth in the downhill, seventh in the super-G and 14th in the slalom.
-In 2007, after gaining two silver medals at the FIS Alpine World Ski Championships, she suffered another injury during a slalom run that effectively ended her season.
-She bounced back in style, though, finishing top of the World Cup standings in 2008 and 2009, and landing the downhill and super-G titles at the 2009 Worlds in Val d’Isère (FRA).
+In Turin in 2006, she had a bad fall during a training run and ended up in hospital.
+Despite the pain, she still managed to finish eighth in the Olympic downhill, seventh in the Super G and 14th in the slalom.
+In 2007, after two world silver medals, she was injured in the slalom and ended her season.
+She came back stronger than before, dominating the World Cup general rankings in 2008 and 2009, as well as the World Championships in 2009, with two titles, in downhill and Super G.